-The SLT lead for Careers and WRL is Cath Bank, with impartial advice and guidance being offered within the school by Katrina Eady.
+The SLT lead for Careers and WRL is Cath Bank.
 The Governor responsible for CEIAG is Miffy Warrack.

 Staff development and CPD

 All relevant staff have access to a range of professional and locally run courses.
 The careers advisor holds IAG qualifications specific to this role.
 The school are represented at County level through the Western Area IAG group.
 The school is part of the Employer Adviser Network and fully engages with the support provided by the Employer Engagement Advisor.